Have you been looking into schools, but have no idea how to pick an Italian language school in Italy?

 - More likely to meet people with limited or no English, therefore your common language will be Italian, however limited yours may be.
 With no opportunity to speak English, you’ll be forced to use and improve your Italian.

-- Depending on the size of the town and your class schedule, you may find yourself bored after awhile if there are limited sightseeing opportunities.
+- Depending on the size of the town and your class schedule, you may find yourself restless after awhile if there are limited sightseeing opportunities.
+This would have happened to me if I stay in Todi more than a week!

 - Small towns may have limited transport connections, limiting day trip options without renting a car.

-- You’re less likely to find non-Italian food options or variety in terms of cafes, bars and gelaterias if you think you may tire of Italian food (unlikely, but still a considerations!).
+- You’re less likely to find non-Italian food options or variety in terms of cafes, bars and gelaterias.
+This is not a problem if you don’t think you’ll grow tired of Italian food (and has never been an issue for me!).

 Large School vs Small School